iojohnso/CoderDojo-web-development/Lessons/01-The-Basics/README.md

 	<i>This</i> is <b><u>my</u> web page<b>.

 Try this out in your browser (don't forget to save it) and you'll see that our example is getting more interesting.
-The <i></i> tags mean italics or "slanted text".
+The &lt;i&gt;&lt;/i&gt; tags mean italics or "slanted text".
 The first word now looks special.
 Notice that "my web page" is now in bold text.
-That's what the <b></b> tags do.
+That's what the &lt;b&gt;&lt;/b&gt; tags do.
 Everything between them (all the text) will be in bold.
 Notice that the word "my" is not both bold and underlined because it is inside both tags.

 #### Step 4:  Official html structure

 To this point, we have just made a small example html text document.
 However, HTML file usually have more structure to them.
-They have a tag that goes around the outside of the whole file (the <html> tag itself) and a section for a title and the body of the file.
+They have a tag that goes around the outside of the whole file (the &lt;html&gt; tag itself) and a section for a title and the body of the file.
 Lets update our example program to look like this:

 	<html>
 		<title>